Measurements conspire nonlocally to restructure critical quantum states: No clicks

 We first outline the perturbative RG treatment of $s_{\text{n.c.}}[\varphi]$ in Eq.~\eqref{eq:snc} for weak measurements.
 In this case we expand $e^{-s_{\text{n.c.}}[\varphi]}$ to first order in $v$.
 With initial UV cutoff $\Lambda$, we write $\tilde \varphi(q) = \tilde \varphi_{<}(q) + \tilde \varphi_{>}(q)$, where $\tilde \varphi(q)=\tilde \varphi_<(q)$ for $|q| < \Lambda e^{-\ell}$ and $\tilde \varphi(q)=\tilde \varphi_>(q)$ for $|q| > \Lambda e^{-\ell}$, integrate out the fields $\tilde \varphi_>(q)$, and rescale lengths $x'=x e^{-\ell}$.
 If we do not rescale $\varphi(x)$, the first term in Eq.~\eqref{eq:snc} is invariant under the RG, while the parameter $v$ flows as

-Physically, fluctuations of $\varphi$ on short wavelengths act to minimise the effect of the CDW pinning $\cos 2\varphi$.
+Physically, fluctuations of $\varphi$ on short wavelengths act to minimize the effect of the CDW pinning $\cos 2\varphi$.
 For ${K<1}$ these fluctuations are small, which is to be expected for fermions with repulsive interactions.
-As a consequence, $v$ is relevant under the RG.
-For $K>1$ on the other hand, there are relatively large density fluctuations on short wavelengths, and so $v$ is irrelevant.
+As a consequence, $v$ increases under the RG.
+For $K>1$ on the other hand, there are relatively large density fluctuations on short wavelengths, and so $v$ decreases.

 One can similarly carry out RG transformations that are appropriate for strong measurements \cite{furusaki1993single,giamarchi2003quantum}.
 It is clear that $\cos 2\varphi$ is maximized for $\varphi = p \pi$ for $p$ integer, and that jumps in $p$ correspond to defects in the CDW order.
 We refer to these defects as domain walls, although from Eq.~\eqref{eq:density} we see that away from them and for any $p$ the density $\sim \cos[2k_Fx]$.
-In the limit of large $v$ every configuration of domain walls corresponds to a different saddle point of the action, and physical correlations are controlled by configurations in which domain walls are dilute, with typical separations much larger than their width as illustrated in Fig.~\ref{fig:RGnc}.
+In the limit of large $v$ every configuration of domain walls corresponds to a different saddle-point of the action, and physical correlations are controlled by configurations in which domain walls are dilute, with typical separations much larger than their width as illustrated in Fig.~\ref{fig:RGnc}.
 In Appendix~\ref{sec:walls} we discuss this saddle-point approximation in detail, following Ref.~\cite{giamarchi2003quantum}.
 Since we are interested only in correlations on length scales much larger than the domain-wall width, it suffices to approximate

 where $\Theta(x)$ is the step function, $x_j$ are locations of domain walls, and $\epsilon_j = \pm 1$ are their signs.
 Substituting this into Eq.~\eqref{eq:smalls} one finds a logarithmic interaction between domain walls $2K^{-1} \sum_{j < k} \epsilon_j \epsilon_k \log|x_j-x_k|$ such that domain walls with opposite $\epsilon$ attract, while those with the same $\epsilon$ repel.
 As we coarse-grain in real space, changing the minimum length scale in the problem by a factor $b=e^{\ell}$, we annihilate oppositely-signed domain walls with separation smaller than $b$.
 When $K$ is sufficiently small, and so the attraction between such domain walls sufficiently strong, this procedure causes domain walls to become ever more dilute.
 For large $v$ this leads to the RG flow